-- Clubs who require key access to specific facilities and/or storage areas will have a designated key available for sign-out at the Equipment Checkout Facility in the Student Life Center. - 2.
+- 1. Clubs who require key access to specific facilities and/or storage areas will have a designated key available for sign-out at the Equipment Checkout Facility in the Student Life Center. - 2.
 For security purposes, club officers are the only individuals who are allowed to sign-out facility keys.
 Each semester, a list of all current officers who are eligible to sign out keys will be left at the Equipment Checkout Facility.
 Anyone caught signing out keys inappropriately (i.e., using someone else's ID card, borrowing keys without signing them out, arguing with Student Life Center employees, etc.) will be referred through the Student Conduct office, and the club will lose the privilege of signing out keys for the remainder of the semester.
 If that happens, clubs would be required to cancel practices for the remainder of the semester OR hire an Event Manager to supervise all practices. - 3.
 All keys should be signed out no more than 1 hour prior to the time the club is scheduled to use the facility and should be returned within 1 hour of the completion of the reservation.
 All facilities should be locked and have the lights turned off after every reservation.
 Clubs who do not adhere to this policy may have their facility use privileges revoked.
 Individuals who lose keys will be charged replacement fees and may have their records put on hold. - 4.
-Keys that are returned late are subject to a \$1/day fine until the key is returned, payable to the Recreational Sports office.
+Keys that are returned late are subject to a \$1/day fine until the key is returned, payable to the Campus Recreation office.
 Once the key is returned, it will not be eligible to sign out again until any accumulated fines have been paid.
-If the club accumulates \$10 worth of fines for late keys in any semester, the key will be removed and the club would be faced with the same options as described in #3 above.
+If the club accumulates \$10 worth of fines for late keys in any semester, the key will be removed and the club would be faced with the same options as described in #3 above. - 5.
+Be advised, student employees who work at the Equipment Checkout desk may occasionally forget to swipe the ID card of the officer attempting to check out keys.
+It is the responsibility of the officer to insist that the employee on duty swipe their ID card before taking keys.
+Failure to properly sign out keys is a violation of program policy and may result in disciplinary action taken against the club.